January 12, 2017

 "We all do things — perhaps daily — that push the people we love away from us.
 We sneak “harmless” glances at our smartphones while playing games with our children.
 We forget to take thirty seconds to greet our spouse warmly when we haven’t seen her or him all day ...
 In these situations, and many others we’ve all experienced, our smartphones and laptops and tablets and all the social media they carry disrupt the very social connections they promise to create."

-Our technology addiction is further fuelled by the release of dopamine it provides.
+Our technology addiction is further fueled by the release of dopamine it provides.
 This happens whenever we get an alert or notification on a personal device, and it's rewarding to us.
 We are inwardly satisfied that our post was "liked" or "tagged" or "shared."
 It can be both cathartic and empowering for some of us to receive that digital validation.
 Many of us will even obsess over it.
 Unfortunately this can happen at the cost of real interpersonal connection.

 Learning to avoid letting technology harm relationships is simpler than you might think.
 Dr. Carter suggests 3 solid strategies in her article, which we've listed below: